-The Jekyll Island Foundation, a nonprofit organization, is devoted to raising funds for the conservation, preservation and educational initiatives on and for Jekyll Island.
+The Jekyll Island Foundation is devoted to raising funds for conservation, preservation and educational initiatives on and for Jekyll Island.
 The Foundation is the official 501(c)(3) fundraising partner of the Jekyll Island Authority.

 Jekyll Island is a 5,529 acre Georgia barrier island famous for its vibrant biodiversity as well as a fascinating historical significance.
 Once an exclusive playground of America’s business and industrial elites, the Island was purchased by the State of Georgia in 1947 and turned into one of the most unique state parks in the nation.